 The month prior in July of 2016, I got my feet wet while participating in a local craft vendor event.
 The process of preparing for the event was exciting and the best part was actually creating the ideas I had in my head.
 August was when I started to get the ball rolling in obtaining a business name, getting a tax id number, signing up for a checking account, etc. It is always encouraged for small businesses to have some sort of business plan in place before opening shop.
 I didn't.
 It was just a hobby.
 But after such a long time of pondering the idea of starting a small business, I decided to just get started and let it evolve as life evolves.
 This quote by Walt Disney best represents why I started Amanda Nygaard Designs:

 "The way to get started is to avoid talking and begin doing."

 Along the Way:

 Over this past year, I started selling hand painted signs with my own designs.
 It has since evolved into almost 100% custom work.
 After a lot of trial and error, I have come up with several sign dimensions that I feel or “top sellers”.
-Then customers contact me with a sign request and since I have a variety of signs pre-made, I have a shorter turnaround time with preparing a draft and creating their sign.
+Then customers contact me with a sign request (edit - I am slowly closing down the sign portion of my business as of May 2018) and since I have a variety of signs pre-made, I have a shorter turnaround time with preparing a draft and creating their sign.

 There were many late nights building signs in the dark and cold garage and also a lot of evenings spent sitting at our dining room table hand painting and packaging orders while drinking a glass of wine.
 With two kids and a husband, I have always tried to be mindful of the time I put into the business, being sure that it does not carve away time from them.
 Often times I would wait to work on projects until after the kids went to bed or save it for weekend nap times.